-Ultrasonic inspection and monitoring of bearings is by far the most reliable method for detecting incipient bearing failure.
-The ultrasonic warning appears prior to a rise in temperature or an increase in low frequency vibration levels.
+Ultrasonic inspection and monitoring of bearings is a very reliable method for detecting incipient bearing failure.
+Ultrasonic warnings appear prior to a rise in temperature or an increase in low frequency vibration levels.
 Ultrasonic inspection of bearings is useful in recognizing: